sara-nl/clouddocs/bootcamp-20160421/extraDetachWork.markdown

 ### Start additional session

-- in screen, type a command, so that you can recognize the session
+- in `screen`, type a command, so that you can recognize the session
 - type `control-a` `c` (lowercase C)
 - you see a fresh screen with a new shell
 - type a different command in the new shell